faizyorg/modernize-apps-guides/03-mono-to-micro-part-1.md

 Quarkus’ dependency injection solution is based on CDI (contexts and dependency injection) and includes an extension framework to expand functionality and to configure, boot, and integrate a framework into your application.
 Adding an extension is as easy as adding a dependency, or you can use Quarkus tooling.

-It also provides the correct information to GraalVM (a universal virtual machine for running apps written in a number of languages, including Java and JavaScript) for native compilation of your application.
+It also enables native compilation using Mandrel, a distribution of GraalVM + OpenJDK." and link the word "Mandrel" to https://github.com/graalvm/mandrel

 ## Setup for Exercise